Pamidronate is used to treat and prevent problems caused by the effect of cancer on the bones.

-It is important to avoid having a dental treatment that could affect your jaw bone when you are having bisphosphonates.
+It is important to avoid having any dental treatment that could affect your jawbone when you are having bisphosphonates.
 This includes having a tooth or root removed or dental implants put in.
-It is fine to have fillings, gum treatments or a scale and polish.
+You can still have fillings, gum treatments or a scale and polish.

 To reduce your risk of developing jaw problems your doctor will advise you to:

 - have a full dental check-up before starting treatment

 - look after your teeth and gums during treatment (ask your dentist for advice)

 - tell your dentist you are taking a bisphosphonate before having any dental treatment.

 Tell your cancer specialist and dentist straight away if you at any time you develop: